 8. Any social, physical, mental, or criminal record of the person.

 Pursuant to O.C.G.A. § 42-9-41, the board in its discretion may also obtain and place in its permanent records similar information on each person who may be placed on probation.
-The board must immediately examine such records and any other records obtained and make such other investigation as it may deem necessary.
-It is be the duty of the court and of all probation officers and other appropriate officers to furnish to the board, upon its request, such information as may be in their possession or under their control.
-The Department of Behavioral Health and Developmental Disabilities and all other state, county, and city agencies, all sheriffs and their deputies, and all peace officers must cooperate with the board and must aid and assist it in the performance of its duties.
+The board shall immediately examine such records and any other records obtained and make such other investigation as it may deem necessary.
+It shall be the duty of the court and of all community supervision officers and other appropriate officers to furnish to the board, upon its request, such information as may be in their possession or under their control.
+The Department of Behavioral Health and Developmental Disabilities and all other state, county, and city agencies, all sheriffs and their deputies, and all peace officers shall cooperate with the board and shall aid and assist it in the performance of its duties.
 The board may make such rules as to the privacy or privilege of such information and as to its use by persons other than the board and its staff as may be deemed expedient in the performance of its duties.

 Pursuant to O.C.G.A. § 42-9-39, when a person has previously been incarcerated under a life sentence, such person must serve at least 30 years in the penitentiary before being granted a pardon and before becoming eligible for parole.
 When a person receives consecutive life sentences as the result of offenses occurring in the same series of acts and any one of the life sentences is imposed for the crime of murder, such person must serve consecutive 30 year periods for each such sentence, up to a maximum of 60 years, before being eligible for parole consideration.
 The board has the authority to pardon any person convicted of a crime who is subsequently determined to be innocent of said crime.